Final US hurdle for Merck's COVID-19 pill: FDA panel review

 AP Health Writer

-WASHINGTON (AP) — An experimental COVID-19 drug that could soon become the first U.S.-authorized pill to treat the coronavirus faces one final hurdle Tuesday: A panel of government experts will scrutinize data on the medication from drugmaker Merck.
+WASHINGTON (AP) — Government health advisers on Tuesday weighed the benefits and risks of a closely watched drug from Merck that could soon become the first U.S.-authorized pill for patients to take at home to treat COVID-19.

-The Food and Drug Administration is asking its outside experts whether the agency should authorize the pill, weighing new information that it is less effective than first reported and may cause birth defects.
+The Food and Drug Administration asked its outside experts whether the agency should authorize the pill, weighing new information that it is less effective than first reported and may cause birth defects.
+A vote was expected Tuesday afternoon.
 The panel’s recommendations aren’t binding but often guide FDA decisions.

-Tuesday’s meeting comes as U.S. infections are rising again and health authorities worldwide scramble to size up the threat posed by the new omicron variant.
+The meeting comes as U.S. infections are rising again and health authorities worldwide size up the threat posed by the new omicron variant.

-If authorized, Merck’s pill would be the first that U.S. patients could take at home to ease symptoms and speed recovery, a major step toward reducing hospital case loads and deaths.
+If authorized, Merck’s pill would be the first that doctors could prescribe for patients to take on their own to ease symptoms and speed recovery, a major step toward reducing hospital caseloads and deaths.
 The drug, molnupiravir, is already authorized for emergency use in the U.K.

-Given the ongoing threat of the pandemic the FDA is widely expected to approve emergency use of Merck’s pill.
-But new data released last week paint a less compelling picture of the drug than when the Merck first publicized its early results in October.
+Given the ongoing threat, the FDA is widely expected to approve emergency use of Merck’s pill.
+But new data released last week painted a less compelling picture than when the the company first publicized its early results in October.

-On Friday, Merck said final study results showed molnupiravir reduced hospitalization and death by 30% among adults infected with the coronavirus, significantly lower than the 50% reduction it first announced based on incomplete results.
+Last week, Merck said final study results showed molnupiravir reduced hospitalization and death by 30% among adults infected with the coronavirus, when compared with adults taking a placebo.
+That effect was significantly less than the 50% reduction it first announced based on incomplete results.

-FDA regulators said they were still reviewing Merck’s update and would present a new assessment of the drug’s benefits to the outside panel.
-Molnupiravir’s effectiveness is a key question as panel members weigh whether to recommend the drug and for whom.
+FDA scientists said Tuesday the reasons for the difference were unclear, but appeared to be due to higher-than-expected hospitalizations among patients taking the drug during the second half of the study.
+Molnupiravir’s effectiveness is a key consideration as panel members weigh whether to recommend the drug and for whom.

-One key question is whether the drug should be restricted from use in pregnant women or women of child-bearing age.
+Another question is whether pregnant women or women of child-bearing age should avoid the drug.

+FDA scientists said Tuesday that company studies in rats showed the drug caused toxicity and birth defects in the skeleton, eyes and kidneys.
+Taken together, FDA staffers concluded the data “suggest that molnupiravir may cause fetal harm when administered to pregnant individuals.”

-In its safety review, FDA staffers said animal studies suggested Merck’s drug could cause birth defects when given at high doses.
-Regulators said they are considering a complete ban on molnupiravir’s use during pregnancy and other safeguards, including recommending contraceptives for some patients taking the pills.
+Regulators said they are considering barring molnupiravir’s use during pregnancy or warning against it but leaving it as an option in rare cases.
+The FDA also proposed that doctors verify patients are not pregnant before starting treatment and recommend contraceptives while patients take the pills.

+In its own presentations Tuesday, Merck said it is not recommending the drug be used in women who are pregnant or lactating.
+But the drugmaker opposed a blanket restriction on prescribing to those patients, arguing there may be certain cases where the drug’s benefit outweighs its risk.

-Merck’s drug uses a novel approach to fight COVID-19: it inserts tiny errors into the coronavirus’ genetic code to stop the virus from reproducing.
-That genetic effect has raised concerns that the drug could cause mutations in human fetuses or even spur more virulent strains of the virus.
+The drug uses a novel approach to fight COVID-19: It inserts tiny errors into the coronavirus’ genetic code to stop it from reproducing.
+That genetic effect has raised concerns that the drug could spur more virulent strains of the virus.
+But FDA regulators said Tuesday that risk is theoretical and seems unlikely.

+Merck scientists said they believe their drug will be effective against the new omicron variant.
+They said the drug worked against other variants, including the prevailing delta strain.

-Another key question is whether the drug should be offered to patients who have been vaccinated or previously had COVID-19.
+Panelists are also weighing whether the pills should be offered to patients who have been vaccinated or previously had COVID-19.
 Merck didn’t study the drug in vaccinated people, but data from a handful of patients with prior infections suggested it had little benefit.
 Still, it may be impractical for doctors to screen out those patients.
 The Merck drug works best when given within five days of first COVID-19 symptoms, underscoring the need for speedy treatment.

 Merck tested the drug in adults with mild-to-moderate COVID-19 who were considered higher risk due to health problems like obesity, diabetes or heart disease.
 That’s the same group that currently receives antibody drugs, which help the immune system fight the virus.
 The FDA has authorized three antibody drugs for COVID-19 but all have to given by IV or injection at hospitals or clinics.